jina-ai/examples/wikipedia-sentences/README.md

 ## Pre requirements:
 1. You have a working Python 3.7 or 3.8 environment.
-2. We recommend creating a [new python virtual envoriment](https://docs.python.org/3/tutorial/venv.html) to have a clean install of Jina and prevent dependency conflicts.
+2. We recommend creating a [new ython virtual environment](https://docs.python.org/3/tutorial/venv.html) to have a clean install of Jina and prevent dependency conflicts.
 3. You have at least 2GB of free space on your hard drive.